Another approach to hormone balancing in menopause

 Big hormonal shifts occur in menopause.
 For those who experience drastic changes during menopause, hormone balancing may help.
-To learn more about different approaches to hormone balancing and how it works, we turned to Lynne Shinto, N.D., M.P.H., who practices naturopathic medicine at the Center for Women’s Health.
+To learn how how hormone balancing works, we turned to Lynne Shinto, N.D., M.P.H., who practices naturopathic medicine at the Center for Women’s Health.

-By definition, menopause begins when a patient has gone 12 months since their last menstrual period.
+By definition, menopause is begins 12 months since your last menstrual period.
 In the United States, the average age of menopause is around 51 years old.
-A patient may experience irregular periods or some hormonal symptoms during perimenopause, the years leading up to menopause.
-Dr. Shinto primarily focuses on women in menopause.
+You may experience irregular periods or some hormonal symptoms during perimenopause, the years leading up to menopause.

 Typical symptoms that may bring someone in to see her for hormone balancing include: